linksandeep/react-shoping-websit/README.md

 - Product Search Feature.
 - User login and register with OTP verification.
 - Forgot password functionality.
-- Automatic bill geneartion in pdf format after and order in placed.
+- Automatic bill geneartion in pdf format after an order in placed.
 - New products can be added and old products can be updated using admin profile.

 ### Sample user and admin login